gsc – Graphene Shielded Containers¶

 Using Graphene’s trusted command line arguments¶

-Most applications aren’t designed to run with attacker-controlled arguments.
-Allowing an attacker to control application arguments can break the security of the resulting enclave.
+Most executables aren’t designed to run with attacker-controlled arguments.
+Allowing an attacker to control executable arguments can break the security of the resulting enclave.

 gsc build uses the existing Docker image’s entrypoint and cmd fields